-Trained as an ESL teacher, you are now ready to take up an assignment by finding TEFL jobs to start your teaching English jobs abroad.
+Trained as an ESL teacher, you are now ready to take up an assignment by finding TEFL jobs to start teaching English jobs abroad.
 This, of course, is easier said than done.
 There is undoubtedly a high demand for ESL teachers across the world.
-However, the fact remains that teaching abroad is a much sought-after career move in the industry.
-Most ESL teachers look to combine their love for their profession with their passion for travelling.
+However, the fact remains that teaching abroad is a much sought-after career move in the industry—most ESL teachers are looking to combine their love for their profession with their passion for traveling.

 Certifications like TEFL certainly help to establish your credentials in a world where jobs are going increasingly local.
 It is also important to have access to information about where the best opportunities exist in the market.
-If you are in a rush and just want to see the top 10 best sites to search for TEFL jobs, ESL & international English teaching jobs abroad, then just use the table below to see the results, If you want more of an insight into the current ESL & TEFL jobs market, keep on reading.
+If you are in a rush and want to see the top 10 best sites to search for TEFL jobs, ESL & international English teaching jobs abroad, use the table below to see the results.
+If you want more insight into the current ESL & TEFL jobs market, keep on reading.

 So, once you have your TEFL certification and are confident of your ESL skills, how do you go about getting a job teaching abroad?
 Well, Plan A is to move to the country where you would like to teach on a short-term visa.
 Visit the local schools and submit your application.
 If you have any friends there, you can do some networking too.

 Once you get employed as an ESL teacher, you can convert your tourist/visitor visa into a work visa.
 But this plan will not work for everybody, as it involves a substantial financial investment.
-There is a risk that you may not get a job, even after spending $2000-$2,500 on travelling, boarding, lodging and job hunting.
+There is a risk that you may not get a job, even after spending $2000-$2,500 on traveling, boarding, lodging, and job hunting.

 What Information do the Websites for TEFL Jobs, ESL & International English Teaching Jobs Abroad Provide?

-The websites that made our list are sites that have been well designed to a certain degree and provide a lot of information.
-If you are a newbie ESL/TEFL teacher searching for opportunities for teaching abroad, a quick overview of the sites can be very illuminating.
-Most sites have good content on countries where ESL/TEFL teachers are in demand.
-You get a backgrounder about the country, the work environment, pay scales, visa conditions, qualifications required and the cost of living.
+The websites that made our list have been well designed to a certain degree and provide a lot of information.
+If you are a newbie ESL/TEFL teacher searching for teaching abroad opportunities, a quick overview of the sites can be very illuminating.
+Most sites have good content in countries where ESL/TEFL teachers are in demand.
+You get a backgrounder about the country, the work environment, pay scales, visa conditions, qualifications required, and the cost of living.

 These sites have basically done all your background work for you.
-For example, if you are wavering between looking for a TEFL jobs in Europe (say Spain) or Asia (say Korea), a quick reading of the country profiles on the site will give you all the key details you need to make a decision.
-You get to know the advantages of living and working in different countries and are therefore able to make a more informed decision.
+For example, if you are wavering between looking for TEFL jobs in Europe (say Spain) or Asia (say Korea), a quick reading of the country profiles on the site will give you all the key details you need to make a decision.
+You get to know the advantages of living and working in different countries and can make a more informed decision.

 Information on TEFL/Similar Courses: